Japanese Lucky Charms: A Guide to Omamori for the New Year

 This depends; are you looking for protection in a single area of your life or many?
 If only for a single area, then one will suffice.

 If you need more protection than that, then you can have multiple charms.
-You can keep omamori from the same shrine or temple together, ones from one shrine with another, or ones from one temple with another.
-You can also keep omamori with other religious items, such as rosaries, Star of David charms, Hamsa, and so on.
+You can keep omamori from the same shrine or temple together but separate the rest.
+You can also keep omamori with other religious items, such as rosaries, Star of David charms, Hamsa and so on.

 However, keeping Shinto omamori with Buddhist omamori may cancel out their effects.
 If you’re concerned about possible interactions, then you should ask the staff at the shop if they can be kept together safely.
 There is a saying that “virtuous deities will not find conflict with others” so you needn’t worry too much.